ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    d.
 Click **Create virtual server instance**.
 7. Wait until the status of the VSI changes to **Powered On**.
 Then, select the frontend VSI **vpc-pubpriv-frontend-vsi**, scroll to **Network Interfaces** and click **Reserve** under **Floating IP** to associate a public IP address to your frontend VSI.
 Save the associated IP Address to a clipboard for future reference.

-## Set up connectivity for front- and backend
+## Set up connectivity between frontend and backend

-With all servers in place, in this section you will set up the connectivity to allow regular operations of front- and backend services.
+With all servers in place, in this section you will set up the connectivity to allow regular operations between the frontend and backend servers.

 ### Configure the frontend security group